zh250/ICS-honeypot-identification/README.md

 The experimental results are in the folders of their corresonding algorithms of this folder, the filenames end with result, and the common features and all features are distinguished

 ### [results.csv](./result.csv)
-The experimental results in this file just a summary of all results and compare with [Wu's research]().
+The experimental results in this file just a summary of all results and compare with Wu's research (the paper is not open access till now).
 You can execute the program by yourself to check the result (*mention: datasets and source code may be updated.
 Although I will try to make sure all files in the repository are updated correctly, the result may be different.
 It is just a reference*)

 ### [main.py](./main.py)
 The main entrance of all ML program, including four machine learning algorithm experiments of three protocols, distinguishes common features and all features, and supports parameter search